rob2791/MMM-NOAA3/README.md

 ## Get your free API key here [WEATHER, You must also get an AirAPI Key--- see below]

 There are multiple providers to choose from:  You only need one api from one of these providers below:
+Remember not all providers are created equal...
+Some are a bit better than others :)

 * weatherbit ~ https://www.weatherbit.io/api
 * darksky ~ https://darksky.net/dev